 In order to get loss ratios and combined ratios in a good place, insurance companies have a limited number of levers.
 One, of course, is to reduce costs and a big contributor to that is cutting how much it costs to process claims.

 It’s no mystery, then, why insurance companies are interested in using technology, including artificial intelligence, to help them get more efficient at claims processing.
 At Indico we certainly hear that repeatedly from insurance clients.
 From our experience, a common problem is the claims expense ratio has been increasing across the board, which of course impacts an insurer’s combined ratio.

 It’s a big issue because once a policy is written, keeping claims costs under control becomes one of the chief ways to keep costs down.
-But a number of aspects of insurance claims processing are ripe for automation using various AI technologies, including intelligent intake, which involves automating the initial receipt of various claims documents.
+And a number of aspects of claims automation and AI are already to being addressed using various AI technologies, including intelligent intake, which is a form of intelligent document processing for automating the initial receipt of various claims documents.

-Extrapolating from our conversations with chief claims officers, the following are five ways AI can help chief claims officers realize their claims processing goals.
+Extrapolating from our conversations with chief claims officers, the following are five ways claims automation and AI are helping chief claims officers realize their claims processing goals.

 1. Faster time to insurance claim resolution.
 The longer an insurance company holds a claim open, the more its processing costs are likely to go up, raising both loss and combined ratios.
 That includes not only the various touches that are likely to occur, each of which raises costs, but the risk of litigation, which increases the longer a claim takes to resolve.
 Litigation, of course, can drive up claims expense ratios dramatically.
 So, the faster you can pull in all the data you need, using technologies like intelligent intake, the quicker you can resolve the claim.